ansible-collections/cloud-content-handbook/social_contract.md

 - We incorporate fun into how we work
 - We default to Open in everything we do
 - We assist each other, both proactively and in response to direct or indirect requests
-- We prioritize collaboraton to complete all work in a sprint over pulling in new work
+- We prioritize collaboration to complete all work in a sprint over pulling in new work
 - We proactively share information
 - We are principled stewards of our communities and promote a welcoming attitude towards other associates, non Red Hat employees, and all contributors of code or ideas
 - We help each other grow